lyonthezhang/337-proj1/README.md

 ### How to Run
 1. Download and unzip folder.
+2. Create a conda environment to run the program in using `conda create -n NAME_OF_ENV`.
-2. Run `pip install -r requirements.txt` for Python2 or `pip3 install -r requirements.txt` for Python3.
+3. Run `pip install -r requirements.txt` for Python2 or `pip3 install -r requirements.txt` for Python3.
-3. Run: `python -m spacy download en_core_web_sm` to download spacy library.
+4. Run: `python -m spacy download en_core_web_sm` to download spacy library.
-4. Make sure tweet data is in same directory and saved as a json with the name format 'gg' + year.
+5. Make sure tweet data is in same directory and saved as a json with the name format 'gg' + year.
-5. Run `python3 autograder.py 2013` to get the information about the awards show from year 2013.
+6. Run `python3 autograder.py 2013` to get the information about the awards show from year 2013.
 2013 can be replaced with another year to get information from another year.
-6. To run the extra function redcarpet.py, run `python3 redcarpet.py 2013` to get the information about the best and worst dressed from year 2013.
+7. To run the extra function redcarpet.py, run `python3 redcarpet.py 2013` to get the information about the best and worst dressed from year 2013.
 2013 can be replaced with another year to get information from another year.
-7. To run the extra function sentiment.py, run `python3 sentiment.py 2013` to get the information about the best and worst dressed from year 2013.
+8. To run the extra function sentiment.py, run `python3 sentiment.py 2013` to get the information about the best and worst dressed from year 2013.
 2013 can be replaced with another year to get information from another year.

 ### Python Libraries Imported:
 - from textblob import TextBlob